hrkistiansen/ougn-java-oracle-db/README.md

 **Install Oracle JDBC Driver into your local repository**

+The Oracle JDBC-driver is not part of a public repository, and must be installed manually.

 - Download Oracle JDBC-stasjonen, pt .: http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html
 - Choose OJDBC6.jar
 - `mvn install:install-file -Dfile={Path/to/your/}ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.4 -Dpackaging=jar`

+##Opening the projects

+- Get the sample code from git `git clone https://github.com/hrkistiansen/ougn-java-oracle-db.git`
+- Go into the project you are interrested in `cd ougn-java-oracle-db/jdbc`
+- Prepare the project for opening in Eclipse `gradle eclipse`
+- Create the database user and sample objects --`sqlplus "/ as sysdba"` --`@ougn-java-oracle-db/ougn-java-oracle-db/jdbc/main/resources/sql/create_db_user.sql`

 ##The Projects